pt228t/Java_competencies/Maven/README.md

           Both create JAR files; however, the jar plugin creates a JAR file from the binary artifact, while the source plugin creates a JAR file from the source code.
 Small-scale open source projects use this approach to distribute the corresponding source code along with the binary artifacts

        - Javadoc plugin
+           -Almost identical to Source plugin
+           -Package javadoc files
+           -Package phase
+               - but we can override it to later phase -Defaults
+              - Many customization options
+           -It's default phase is site

  6. IDE integration
+          - Effective POM -
+               It is a complete POM, including inherited settings